ginolhac/chip-seq/docs/mapping.md

 ## filter for duplicates?

-A duplicate is a bias that comes from PCR amplification.
-Reads then stack at the same location and create artificial high coverages.
+Duplication is a bias that comes from PCR amplification.
+Reads then stack at the same location and create artificial high depth of coverage.
 Duplicates have a unclear definition in a mapped file.
 Usually, single-end reads that are mapped at the same 5' end are considered as duplicates.
 External coordinate are used for paired-end reads.
 For regular NGS, filtering for duplicates is mandatory.
-However, for chip-seq since the reads are by nature clustered location this is not recommended.
+However, for ChIP-seq since the reads are, by nature, clustered at one location this is not recommended.
 If duplication is observed at the reads level, such as in `fastqc` output, then filtering may be necessary.
 Marking duplicates allows to keep track of them without losing them.